lando/lando/docs/tutorials/custom.md

 Building A Custom Stack
 -----------------------

-You also can build up a custom stack without a starting recipe at all.
+You also can build up a custom stack by creating a `.lando.yml` file from scratch and putting it in your applications code root.
+This means you don't have to run `lando init`.

 ### LAMP recipe without the recipe